tinyhoot/SubnauticaRandomiser/README.md

 # SubnauticaRandomizer
 A Subnautica Mod that randomizes recipes and changes Blueprint Fragment requirements for replayability

+Warning!!
+This can make the game very difficult.
+You'll have to tweak it to get it the way you want to play the game.

 This mod is not released yet.

 ## Blueprint Fragment Requirements